 - Brass buttons

-Fescues and Kentucky bluegrass will also attract pollinators when left to grow three inches or taller.
+Fescues and Kentucky bluegrass will also attract pollinators when left to grow 3 inches (8 cm.) or taller.